Team-Gigabyte/.github/profile/README.md

 We built the best meal planner for diabetics.
 [Check it out!](https://gigmeals.azurewebsites.net/)

-Our first project is [Quotobot](/quotobot), the Discord bot that pulls all kinds of info.
+Our first project is [Quotobot](https://github.com/Team-Gigabyte/quotobot), the Discord bot that pulls all kinds of info.

-The same great quotes database that powers Quotobot is also available for *you* to use through [Quotoserve](/quotoserve).
+The same great quotes database that powers Quotobot is also available for *you* to use through the [Quotoserve](https://github.com/Team-Gigabyte/quotoserve) REST API.